Charly-Hudson/linux-quest-v1/README.md

 </details>

-## Quest 3: Viewing the quest!
+## Quest 1 Part 3/3: Viewing the quest!

 There is a linux-quest.md in this folder.
+I wonder how we can view this?